Girish1101/UCLF/README.md

-# Lane Change Scheduling for Connected and Autonomous Vehicles
+# Effective Lane Change Scheduling Algorithm for Connected Autonomous Vehicles

-This project demonstrates the implementation of a lane change scheduling algorithm for Connected and Autonomous Vehicles (CAVs) using the **SUMO Traffic Simulator** and Python.
+This project demonstrates the implementation of an Effective lane change scheduling algorithm for Connected and Autonomous Vehicles (CAVs) using the **SUMO Traffic Simulator** and Python.
 The goal is to minimize total lane change scheduling time while ensuring safe and efficient traffic flow.

 ---